SMNG owns a specialized fleet.

 The deepwater vessels are strengthened ice class and shallow water vessel is of ice class.
 Most of vessels were built in Poland and Finland’s shipyards in 1986 to 1989.

-M/V Western Neptune, purchased by SMNG in July 2017, was built in 1999 in Norway.
+M/V Akademik Primakov, purchased by SMNG in July 2017, was built in 1999 in Norway.
+In 2019, the ship underwent a five-year scheduled repair at the Tallinn Shipyard.

 The marine operation department of SMNG provides our clients with survey design and exercises operating management of all phases of a marine seismic program.